MrPotato9048/COMPS381F-Group-Project---Image-Share/README.md

 - No files being upload
 - File failed to be uploaded to the database

+After successful upload, a preview of the uploaded image will be rendered in the create page<br>
+User can be redirected to the relevant image post upon clicking the preview image.

 ===========================================================================
 ## Profile
 User can view own and others' profiles<br>